apache/shardingsphere/docs/document/content/user-manual/_index.en.md

 chapter = true
 +++

-This chapter describe ho to use projects of ShardingSphere: ShardingSphere-JDBC, ShardingSphere-Proxy and ShardingSphere-Sidecar.
+This chapter describe ho to use projects of Apache ShardingSphere: ShardingSphere-JDBC, ShardingSphere-Proxy and ShardingSphere-Sidecar.

-This chapter introduce the usage and configuration for the most recent version, currently 4.0.0.RC2.